Hedy Lamarr: In popular culture

 In 2016, Lamarr was depicted in an off-Broadway play, HEDY!
 The Life and Inventions of Hedy Lamarr, a one-woman show written and performed by Heather Massie.

-In 2016, the off-Broadway, one-actor show "Stand Still and Look Stupid: The Life Story of Hedy Lamarr." starring Emily Ebertz and written by Mike Broemmel went into production.
+Also in 2016, the off-Broadway, one-actor show Stand Still and Look Stupid: The Life Story of Hedy Lamarr, starring Emily Ebertz and written by Mike Broemmel, went into production.

 Also during 2016, Whitney Frost, a character in the TV show Agent Carter was inspired by Hedy Lamarr and Lauren Bacall.

-In 2017, actress Celia Massingham portrayed Lamarr on The CW television series Legends of Tomorrow in the sixth episode of the third season, titled Helen Hunt.
+In 2017, actress Celia Massingham portrayed Lamarr on The CW television series Legends of Tomorrow in the sixth episode of the third season, titled "Helen Hunt".
 The episode is set in 1937 Hollywoodland.
 The episode aired on November 14, 2017.

-Also during 2017, Bombshell: The Hedy Lamarr Story, written and directed by Alexandra Dean and produced by Susan Sarandon, a documentary about Lamarr's career as an actress and later as an inventor, premiered at the 2017 Tribeca Film Festival.
-It was released in theaters on November 24, 2017, and aired on PBS American Masters in May 2018.
+Also during 2017, a documentary about Lamarr's career as an actress and later as an inventor, Bombshell: The Hedy Lamarr Story, premiered at the 2017 Tribeca Film Festival.
+The documentary was written and directed by Alexandra Dean and produced by Susan Sarandon; it was released in theaters on November 24, 2017, and aired on PBS American Masters in May 2018.

-In 2018, actress Alyssa Sutherland portrayed Lamarr on the NBC television series Timeless in the third episode of the second season, titled Hollywoodland.
+In 2018, actress Alyssa Sutherland portrayed Lamarr on the NBC television series Timeless in the third episode of the second season, titled "Hollywoodland".
 The episode aired March 25, 2018.

 In 2019, actor and musician Johnny Depp composed a song called "This Is a Song for Miss Hedy Lamarr" with Tommy Henriksen.
 It was included on Depp and Jeff Beck's 2022 album 18.

+Also in 2019, The Only Woman in the Room, a novel based on Hedy Lamarr's life by Marie Benedict, was published by Sourcebooks Landmark.
+The book is a New York Times and USA Today bestseller and Barnes & Noble Book Club Pick.
+In 2019, it received a space in Library Reads's Hall of Fame.

-In 2021, Lamarr was mentioned in the first episode of the Marvel's What If...?
+In 2021, Lamarr was mentioned in the first episode of the Marvel's What If...?.
 The episode aired on August 11, 2021.

+In May 2023, a dance production called Hedy Lamarr: An American Muse was made in her honor by Linze Rickles McRae.
+She was accompanied by her daughter, Azalea McRae, with whom she performed it, alongside her students at her dancing school, Downtown Dance Conservatory in Gadsden, AL.

+In July 2024, the principal setting of the second season of the Netflix/Nickelodeon/Paramount television series Star Trek Prodigy is the science vessel USS Voyager, NCC-74656-A, a Starship of the Lamarr class, classified in honor of Lamarr's scientific contributions.